 Overall, if sustainability and toxicity are concerns, choose All-Clad’s PTFE-free stainless steel collections (or, better still, one of our top picks for non-toxic cookware).

-However, if non-stick convenience is paramount and you like the lattice look, HexClad is a viable choice, albeit with all the usual caveats regarding toxicity and sustainability.
+However, if non-stick convenience is paramount and you like the lattice look, HexClad is a viable choice.